-Focus Area Ambitions Sustainable Development Goals Saving More Lives 100,000 lives saved per year A Safe and Inclusive Zero accidents · Embrace inclusive ways of working Workplace • Carbon neutrality in own operations by 2030 Climate Action · Net zero emissions across our supply chain by 2040 · Proactively prevent corruption and other unethical business practices Responsible Business · Respect human rights · Manage supply chain sustainability risks defined for each area.
+Focus Area Ambitions Sustainable Development Goals Saving More Lives 100,000 lives saved per year 3 State HALL AND A Safe and Inclusive Workplace • Zero accidents • Embrace inclusive ways of working 5 tours Climate Action Carbon neutrality in own operations by 2030 Net zero emissions across our supply chain by 2040 9 and an extension of the second seco Responsible Business Proactively prevent corruption and other unethical business practices Respect human rights Manage supply chain sustainability risks defined for each area.
 These areas represent the strongest links to our business risks and opportunities and the greatest impact on key stakeholder groups, society and the environment.
 All four areas represent global challenges where we believe that our work can make a positive difference, through our Ways of Working or by inspiring and collaborating with others.
 We are a signatory of the UN Global Compact and our work and policies, such as our Code of Conduct, are aligned with international frameworks such as the ILO core conventions and the OECD Guidelines.